-Central Serous Chorioretinopathy (CSCR) is a condition that affects the central part of the light-sensitive retina in the eye.
-This central area, known as the macula, is the most receptive to light.
-CSCR occurs when the layers of the retina separate due to the collection of fluid between them, as with a blister.
+Central Serous Chorioretinopathy (CSCR) is a condition that affects the innermost layer of the eye responsible for sensing light and forming visual images.
+CSCR often affects the macula, which is region of the retina that is most important for central vision.
+CSCR occurs when fluid accumulates underneath the retina, forming a pocket of fluid similar to a blister.
 This can cause temporary or permanent damage to vision.

 Central Serous Chorioretinopathy

-This condition may be linked to systemic and topical steroid use.
+CSCR may be linked to steroid use, which can include oral or intravenous steroids, as well as steroid creams, inhalers or sprays.
 In some patients there may be a history of traditional medication use.
-However, many patients may not have any associated medication use.
-(See below).
+Generally, we advise that patients with CSCR stop such medications where possible, to prevent the condition from recurring.
+However, many patients also may not have any associated medication use that triggered the CSCR.

-There is a link to stress but this is often difficult to quantify or verify.
+There is also a link to stress but this is often difficult to quantify or verify.

 Subscribe to our mailing list to get the updates to your inbox